Mozart299/compatibility-matrix-api/README.md

-# Compatibility Matrix API
+# Compatibility Matrix API with Supabase

-Backend API for the Compatibility Matrix System, developed with FastAPI and PostgreSQL.
+Backend API for the Compatibility Matrix System, developed with FastAPI and Supabase.

 ## Overview